What Is Epithelioid Mesothelioma?

 Rare subtypes of epithelioid mesothelioma include:

-- Adenoid cystic mesothelioma: These rare and often benign cells do not spread to distant areas of the body.
+- Adenoid cystic mesothelioma: These rare and often benign mesothelioma cells do not spread to distant areas of the body.

 - Adenomatoid mesothelioma: This subtype generally originates within a patient’s genital glands and accounts for roughly 6% of epithelioid pleural mesothelioma cases.